Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Introduction

 The paper is organized as follows: \Cref{sec:Methods} outlines the used model and gives details on the time-evolution algorithm.
-In \cref{sec:FGR_and_L}, we introduce the Loschmidt amplitude and show how light absorption can be analyzed with it.
-We further elaborate on the relation to Fermi's golden rule.
-In \cref{sec:connection_GF_and_L} the Loschmidt amplitude is expressed in the quantum many body picture and can be partly represented also by means of simple one-particle excitations with the Green's function formalism.
-We highlight which features are solely due to vertex corrections and thus cannot be captured this way.
-In \cref{sec:GL_docc}, we introduce a novel generalization of the Loschmidt amplitude which can be used to determine which energy states are responsible for the long term dynamics of a desired observable.
-We apply it in this section to the double occupancy to elucidate the phenomenon of impact ionization.
+In \cref{sec:FGR_and_L}, we introduce the Loschmidt amplitude and our novel generalization of it.
+This is supplemented in \cref{App:Properties}, where its properties and relation to a probability distribution are given.
+In \cref{sec:connection} we present the connection of the Loschmidt amplitude to other physical quantities.
+We show how light absorption can be analyzed with the Loschmidt amplitude and we elaborate on the relation to Fermi's golden rule.
+Further, we show how the Loschmidt amplitude is expressed in the quantum many-body picture and can be partly represented by means of simple one-particle excitations with the Green's function formalism.
+We further highlight which features are solely due to vertex corrections and thus cannot be captured by one-particle Green's functions.
+In \cref{sec:GL_all}, we show the results for our generalization of the Loschmidt amplitude and determine which energy states are responsible for the long-term dynamics.
+In \cref{sec:GL_docc}, we apply the generalized Loschmidt amplitude to the double occupancy to elucidate the phenomenon of impact ionization.
 In \cref{sec:SpinExcitations} we show the spin correlation function and the different energy scales to determine the importance of spin excitations in $12$-site systems.
-We then apply the generalized Loschmidt amplitude to a measure of spin-correlations in \cref{sec:GL_spin} and summarize our findings in \cref{sec:Conclusions}.
+We finally apply the generalized Loschmidt amplitude to a measure of spin-correlations in \cref{sec:GL_spin} and summarize our findings in \cref{sec:Conclusions}.